Lviv is one of my new favorite cities. If you haven’t already, click here to read all about why I love it so much.

 But these aren’t your typical hot dogs.
-Featuring many made in house ingredients and locally sourced products, these dogs don’t look like what you might expect.
+Featuring many made-in-house ingredients and locally sourced products, these dogs don’t look like what you might expect.
 Choices include a truffle dog, caprese dog, and even cheesy dogs.

-Meals are made in an open style kitchen so guests can watch as their selections are prepared.
+Meals are made in an open-style kitchen so guests can watch as their selections are prepared.
 When in season, you’ll also find buckets of oysters on ice.

-This is a fun place with a young energy that should be one of your first stops in Lviv.
+This is a fun place with young energy that should be one of your first stops in Lviv.

 Lviv, 7 Serbska Street /// +38 (050) 371 04 40

-A masochism themed restaurant located just off the main square in Lviv?
+A masochism-themed restaurant located just off the main square in Lviv?
 If it sounds a bit scandalous, that’s only because it is.
 You’ll immediately find porn playing when you enter only to find more porn on your menu when you’re seated.

 All of the staff carry whips and looked intimidating, although none spoke to me.
 I was directed to my table by a woman in a bustier that pointed out where to sit with her whip.
 When I thought she was coming back to take my order, she was actually going around the room whipping everyone.
-These weren’t love taps either- they stung!
+These weren’t loving taps either- they stung!